BillyDM/billydm.github.io/content/blog/porting-a-reverb.md

 Of course being a 🦀-y guy, I wanted to try porting it to idiomatic Rust.
 Vital's codebase is fairly complicated since it uses lots of SIMD intrinsics and some raw pointers, but I was up to the challenge.
 (Although it ended up being a lot tougher than I thought.)

 You can get the finished reverb plugin and view the code at [https://github.com/BillyDM/vitalium-verb](https://github.com/BillyDM/vitalium-verb).
-(Note there is no GUI for it yet at the time of this writing.)
+(Note there is no GUI for it yet at the time of this writing, I figured I should get back to working on Meadowlark instead of spending another week or so on a GUI.)

 # Parsing Vital's Code
 ---

 > I'm going to link to the fully open source fork of Vital called [Vitalium](https://github.com/DISTRHO/DISTRHO-Ports/tree/master/ports-juce6.0/vitalium) since that's what I referenced when porting the code.
 It probably doesn't matter, but I just wanted to be extra sure I was only copying GPLv3 code.

+> Edit:
+> Someone has pointed out that Vitalium's reverb design seems to be similar to the design from [this famous paper](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf) by Jon Dattorro, for those interested.

 The main bulk of the reverb DSP code is in [reverb.h](https://github.com/DISTRHO/DISTRHO-Ports/blob/31afd943cfa93da7f0193b6db7ba275ff810e5a8/ports-juce6.0/vitalium/source/synthesis/effects/reverb.h) and [reverb.cpp](https://github.com/DISTRHO/DISTRHO-Ports/blob/31afd943cfa93da7f0193b6db7ba275ff810e5a8/ports-juce6.0/vitalium/source/synthesis/effects/reverb.cpp).